parkerjgit/algorithms/markdown/trees_and_graphs/graphs.md

 12. Prefer **DFS** for graph problems that entail analyzing sturcture (e.g. looking for cycles, connected components, topological ordering of a DAG, etc.)
 13. Prefer **BFS** for optimization problems (e.g. shortest path, minimum spanning tree, etc.), which often involve computing dist from start vertex
 14. DFS and BFS both compute in linear time **O(m + n)** for m edges and n vertices (or nodes)
+15. Consider union-find as alternative to DFS in undirected graphs, eg. for cycle detection in **undirected graph**
+16. Use DFT with backtracking for cycle detection in **directed graph** (Use recursion when backtracking for now. seems more intuitive.)

 **Javascript**